nicevo/chat-bot/challenge-heroku.md

 ## Step By Step

-### Get started with Heroku, the cloud platform we will be using:
+### Getting started with Heroku

+Heroku is the cloud platform we will be using.
+Let's start by creating an account and installing the Heroku CLI tool.

 1. Sign up to get free Heroku account on <https://signup.heroku.com/dc>